Whisker17/sdk-demo/src/market/README.md

 ### reject

-You can use this function to rejects the `Proposed` market that is waiting for approval from the advisory committee.
+You can use this function to reject the `Proposed` market that is waiting for approval from the advisory committee.

 ```typescript
 const res = await market.reject(signer, false);